A Guide to Authors

 Corresponding author(s) should hold MD (or comparable level of professional certification) and/or PhD, and institutional email addresses for them are recommended to show as contact information.

-Use 12-point Times New Roman font and double-space text.
 Put both page and line numbers.
-This item consists of the following parts, and they must appear in the order listed below.
+The main text consists of the following parts, and they must appear in the order listed below.

 The text of your paper, excluding references, should not exceed 4,000 words.
 Expand all abbreviations at first mention in the text, and put the abbreviation in parentheses.
 Do not insert tables or figures into the text of your paper.
 Instead, indicate where tables and figures are supposed to appear by writing [Table 1], [Fig. 1], and so forth after the paragraph that mentions them for the first time.

-Do not underline the words that are meant to be italicized, just italicize them.
-Do not italicize common Latin words such as etc, ibid, ca., et al, vs as well, and may not put periods.
-But italicize the word sic.
+Do not italicize common Latin words such as etc, et al, vs as well, and may not put periods.

 JAMA's instructions for authors can be found at: